LeanneLibGriff/nine-repro/Step3Naming.md

 20150621_Yaouk_Humidity.CSV

 Some characters may have special meaning to the operating system so avoid using these characters when you are naming files.
 These characters include the following: / \ " ' * ; - ? [ ] ( ) ~ ! $ { } &lt > # @ & | space tab newline https://www.ibm.com/support/knowledgecenter/en/ssw_aix_71/com.ibm.aix.osdevice/filename_conv.htm

+The University of Edinburgh has a comprehensive and easy to follow list (with examples and explanations) of [13 Rules for file naming conventions](https://www.ed.ac.uk/records-management/guidance/records/practical-guidance/naming-conventions)

 ### Beginner
 Let's look at some easy naming convention for your data files and documents.